HYF-Class22/agile-development-group3-hyf-redesign/planning/design.md

 ## Project's design overview

-Building on the earlier design, the current approach keeps things modern.
+Building on the earlier design, the current approach keeps things simple.
 It highlights a deep blue color and a plain white background to go well with the HYF logo.
 This design aims to be user-friendly and work smoothly with various devices.